Bitcoin has been

 declared dead

-472 times.
+517 times.

 Every pronouncement of Bitcoin's demise — from mainstream newspapers, Nobel economists, central banks, and billionaires — catalogued with the price on the day of death, then set against every milestone it hit anyway.
 Its obituaries, and its vital signs.
-Updated automatically.

 Every obituary and milestone, plotted on one chart

-The most recent death
+The most embarrassing calls

 Most prolific obituarists